Frequently Asked Questions

 No, it goes way beyond music theory.
-Technique, fretboard knowledge, bass line creation, groove playing, rhythm, grooves, fills and solos… are all part of the package.
+Technique, fretboard knowledge, bass line creation, groove playing, rhythm, grooves, fills, and solos… are all part of the package.

 Do I need to buy the book?

 Yes, we will use it heavily in the course.
 It is best if you already have it when you start.
 Amazon is a great source.
-If you prefer bookstores, have them order it via the Gardners catalogue.
+If you prefer bookstores, have them order it via the Gardners catalog.
 Contact us if you are unable to get the book where you are.